themattspiral/fast-prng-wasm/docs/js-api.md

 `BigUint64Array`

-View of the WASM shared memory array for this generator, now refilled.
+View of the array in WASM memory for this generator, now refilled.
 This output buffer is reused with each call.

 ##### nextArray\_Coord()